jhenstridge/www.jamesh.id.au/content/blog/2008/thoughts-on-oauth.md

 While it has different applications, it is possible to compare some of the choices made in the protocol:

 1. The secrets for request and access tokens are sent to the client in the clear.
 So at a minimum, a service provider\'s request token URL and access token URL should be served over SSL.
-OpenID nominally avoids this by using [[Diffie-Hellman Key Exchange](http://en.wikipedia.org/wiki/Diffie-Hellman_key_exchange) to avoid evesdropping, but ended up needing it to avoid man in the middle attacks.
-So sending them in the clear is probably a more honest approach.]{.info}
+OpenID nominally avoids this by using [Diffie-Hellman Key Exchange](http://en.wikipedia.org/wiki/Diffie-Hellman_key_exchange) to avoid evesdropping, but ended up needing it to avoid man in the middle attacks.
+So sending them in the clear is probably a more honest approach.
 2. Actual web service methods can be authenticated over plain HTTP in a fairly secure means using the HMAC-SHA1 or RSA-SHA1 signature methods.
 Although if you\'re using SSL anyway, the PLAINTEXT